tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

 physical or electronic lab notebooks.
 These provide a valuable audit trail and form part of the process that makes your research reproducible.

-However, developing data analysis scripts present different types of challenges.
+However, keeping track of ones work when developing data analysis scripts present different types of challenges from keeping track of laboratory work.

 When developing scripts it is often beneficial to build them up one step at a time, adding functionality as one goes along.
 However, as scripts become more complex one often accidentally breaks them whilst trying to add more functionality.
 To make things worse it can often be difficult to remember